 This is the first of a series of articles detailing significant changes approved by the Technical Committee for the 2018 Canadian Electrical Code Part I (CE Code).
 The final meeting for 2018 CE Code changes took place in June of this year.
-It should be noted that the 2018 CE Code will be published by the CSA on January 1, 2018, and the information provided in this article is based solely on the consolidated memorandum of revisions to the CE Code, published by the CSA after the June meeting.
+It should be noted that the 2018 CE Code will be published by CSA Group on January 1, 2018, and the information provided in this article is based solely on the consolidated memorandum of revisions to the CE Code, published by CSA Group after the June meeting.

 The 2018 CE Code has 69 new or revised special terminology and definitions changes, 535 rule changes, 76 table changes, and 228 Appendix B note changes.